Are you stuck trying to decide between a gas and an infrared heater?

 Provided that you live in a home with small children and pets, go infrared to prevent accidents and fire hazards.

 The purpose of this article is to provide you with useful information that could help drive your decision.
 However, it should not be your only source.
-Try browsing some online marketplaces and look at the customer reviews to get a clearer idea of what you should expect.
+Try browsing some online marketplaces and looking at customer reviews to get a clearer idea of what you should expect.

 Choosing between different models of an appliance can be overwhelming.
 With so many options out there, it can be very easy to lose track of what features are important, and what factors should be taken into account.